Ovid/ovid.github.com/README.md

 The header has Google tracking code and various bits about the author.
 The footer has the author's Disqus code.
-If you'd like comments on your site and wish to use Disqus, see `https://disqus.com/`.
+If you'd like comments on your site and wish to use Disqus, see [the Disqus website](https://disqus.com/) for more information..

 # LICENSE